 And every Sunday Bangladeshi people and even white and BME (black and minority ethnic) activists from all around London came to gather in Brick Lane's Indian, Pakistani, Sylheti, Bengali and Bangladeshi cafes to protest against the racism and sometimes fought back against the attacker (who was known to be a skinhead) alongside the community's brave youth and adults.
-The original skinhead subculture started in the late 1960s and had heavy British mod and Jamaican rude boy influence-including an appreciation for the black music genres ska, soul music and early reggae
+The original skinhead subculture started in the late 1960s and had heavy British mod and Jamaican rude boy influence-including an appreciation for the black music genres ska, soul music and early reggae.

 The identity of skinheads in the 60s was neither based on white power nor neo-fascism, but some skinheads (including black skinheads) had engaged in "gay-bashing", "hippie-bashing" and/or "Paki-bashing" (violence against Pakistanis and other Asian immigrants).